My zucchini bread with pineapple, chopped nuts, raisins, and wonderful spices is super moist, super easy, and super good.

 Place eggs and oil in a mixing bowl…

 If you have any zucchini left over, place it in a freezer bag.
 You don’t have to do anything special to it, just peel, shred, and freeze.
-This is what my sister in law does when zucchini starts coming in by the truckloads and then she bakes this delicious zucchini bread to go in her gift baskets.
+This is what my sister-in-law does when zucchini starts coming in by the truckloads and then she bakes this delicious zucchini bread to go in her gift baskets.

-Add a touch of vanilla
+Now, back to the mixing bowl!
+Add a touch of vanilla…

-Add in your drained pineapple.
+Then add in your drained pineapple.

 Stir that together.

-Add this to your wet mixture.
+Add this to your wet ingredients.

 Mix it up well.

 I just do this by hand most of the time but you can use a mixer if you like.

 A typical loaf pan size is about 5×9, but if yours is slightly larger your loaf will just be shorter.
 If it is slightly smaller your loaf will be taller.

 To grease my loaf pans I just fold up a paper towel and dip it into the shortening like so.
 This keeps it off my hands.
 I’ve also seen folks do this with a plastic sandwich bag.

 Tilt your pan around while patting the sides with your hand to distribute the flour evenly.
 Pour excess out.

-Fill about 1/2 full with batter.
-Bake as directed below and when done, allow to cool for ten minutes in the pan before turning out.
+Bake at 350 degrees for about an hour and when done, allow them to cool for 10 minutes in the pan before turning out.

-Hello, yummy zucchini bread!
+Hello, yummy zucchini pineapple bread!

-~looks around in sudden alarm and then exhales in relief~
+~Looks around in sudden alarm and then exhales in relief~

 Whew!
 No new babies this time!